kvn-31/twn_kubernetes_admin_course/notes/19_secure_cluster_control_traffic_network_policies/19_secure_cluster_control_traffic_network_policies.md

-# Secure Cluster Control Traffic with Network Policies
+# Secure Cluster Control Traffic with Network Polici ,es

 - by default: all pods can communicate with each other
 - using network policies we can restrict the traffic between pods (at ip and port level)